NSAPH-Data-Processing/zip2zcta_master_xwalk/README.md

 ## ZIP2ZCTA crosswalks

 A ZIP2ZCTA crosswalk is essentially a mapping between these two systems.
 It allows users to translate between ZIP Codes and ZCTAs, and it can be essential for researchers, policymakers, and others who need to correlate postal information with demographic or economic data collected by the Census Bureau.

-> The UDSmapper offers yearly crosswalks from 2009 onwards.
-Yearly releases are not harmonized.
-In this repository, we offer a zip2zcta master xwalk that can be used across years.
-The master xwalk keeps all zipcodes that are retired at some point and resolves disambiguities when they exist.

 ## References